jiama843/tf-mnist/mnist_notes.md

 Results of the sample example

-Typically, results were in the range [0.9, 1].
+Typically, estimator results were in the range [0.9, 1].

 ----------
 Improving the CNN model on the mnist dataset